Straight Line Depreciation: How To Calculate & Formula

 Bottom Line

-The straight line method of depreciation provides small business owners with an easy and simple formula for depreciation.
+The straight line method of depreciation provides small business owners with a simple formula for depreciation.
 In setting up your small business accounting system, knowing your depreciation methods can help you choose the right method that matches the pattern of usage of your fixed assets.